Cysharp/UnitGenerator/README.md

 Second parameter `UnitGenerateOptions options` can configure which method to implement, default is `None`.

 Optional named parameter: `ArithmeticOperators` can configure which generates operators specifically.
+Default is `Number`.
 (This can be used if UnitGenerateOptions.ArithmeticOperator is specified.)

 Optional named parameter: `ToStringFormat` can configure `ToString` format.
 Default is null and output as $`{0}`.